 Thanks to all who took the survey & congratulations to our winners !

-In 2010, Ryerson University Library once again participated in LibQUAL+, an online survey used by many libraries to measure three aspects of user satisfaction:
+In 2010, Toronto Metropolitan University Library once again participated in LibQUAL+, an online survey used by many libraries to measure three aspects of user satisfaction:

 - Information Control (hours, collections, and ease in accessing resources)